chillbroo/Superstore_sales/README.md

 # Superstore_sales
-This is a power bi project in which the data is accessed through kaggle.
-It is the sales data of a superstore.
+This is a dashboard i built on dataset provided on kaggle.
+Dataset was of global superstore consisting of tables like order, people, and returns.